How to Fill Garage Concrete Slab Joints? Comprehensive Guide

 Can You Use Polymeric Sand in Concrete Expansion Joints?

 Polymeric sand is an upgraded version of sand.
-Fine sand is mixed with additives & polymers that harden and lock the sand together, when water is added.
+Fine sand is mixed with additives & polymers that harden and lock the sand together when water is added.
 Polymeric sand allows joints to expand and contract with temperature variations.

 Using polymeric sand as a filler, especially for large outdoor concrete slabs such as driveways & patios is that the filling is more durable and unlikely to be washed away by rain.

 Polymeric sand is also an insect and weed deterrent.
-On the flip side polymeric sand is expensive and must be applied quickly & carefully.
+On the flip side, polymeric sand is expensive and must be applied quickly & carefully.
 A mistake and you will have hardened gritty concrete surfaces around the joint!

 What Do Backer Rods Do?

 Backer rods are made of flexible foam and are available in many lengths & diameters.
-They can be inserted in garage slab contraction & expansion joints or concrete cracks to reduce the consumption of the sealant, which is expensive.
+They can be inserted in garage slab control & expansion joints or concrete cracks to reduce the consumption of the sealant, which is expensive.

-Backer rods also have following other benefits:
+Backer rods also have the following other benefits:

 * Reducing the effective joint depth & sealant thickness